CarXTechnologies/dro-map-uploader/README.md

 It is available at the link **[Project](https://github.com/CarXTechnologies/dro-map-uploader)** Connect your Github account. <br>
 You can download a zip archive and unpack it anywhere in the file system(Code → Download ZIP)<br>

-Next, to open the project, you need to install the Unity editor, you need the Unity version 2020.3.25 **[Download link](https://download.unity3d.com/download_unity/9b9180224418/Windows64EditorInstaller/UnitySetup64-2020.3.25f1.exe)** <br>only for 64x bit systems.<br>
+Next, to open the project, you need to install the Unity editor, you need the Unity version 2020.3.25 **[Download link](https://download.unity3d.com/download_unity/9b9180224418/Windows64EditorInstaller/UnitySetup64-2020.3.25f1.exe)** <br>
 The next step is to launch Unity, select the File → Open Project menu and select the folder containing the unpacked project
->there should be Assets, Packages, etc. folders in this folder The project is ready, you can proceed to the next item
+>there should be Assets, Packages, etc. folders in this folder<br>

+The project is ready, you can proceed to the next item

 <h2>Import a 3d model of the route into the project</h2>